Context menus

 ID

-The id property should be a unique string that indicates what your context menu option does.
+The id property should be a unique string that indicates what your context menu item does.

 id: 'deleteElement',